-The best way to salute America’s workers?
-Show them (and yourself) a rocking good time.
-Go day-glo crazy at the Electric Zoo festival and West Indian-American Day Carnival, cheer hard at the US Open and make your day memorable by hitting some of New York’s best beaches and happy-hour deals.
-Whether you’re an indoor type or ready to rage at outdoor drinking spots, we have a great things to do on Labor Day weekend just for you.
+Need some help finding the best things to do on Labor Day?
+Well, the best way to salute America’s workers is to show them (and yourself) a rocking good time!
+Go day-glo crazy at a summer music festival, celebrate Caribbean culture at the annual West Indian American Day Carnival, cheer hard at the US Open and make your day memorable by hitting our favorite New York beaches and happy hours.
+Whether you’re an indoor type or looking for things to do outside, we have the perfect Labor Day events for your long weekend.

 Come ready to dance away the end of summer at the annual EDM three-day bonanza.
 Many of the biggest names in electronic music descend upon the park’s four stages.
-This year’s headliners include the Chemical Brothers, Above & Beyond and Alesso, so be prepared for a crowded lawn of movers and shakers sweating to the beat.Read more
+This year’s headliners have yet to be announced, but the theme is “Wild Island,” so be prepared for a crowded lawn of rowdy movers and shakers.

-Cheer on the hardest workers in the harbor, the tugboats, at the 23rd annual race.
+Cheer on the hardest workers in the harbor, the tugboats, at the 24rd annual race.
 From your viewing spot on Pier 84, not only can you admire the vessels, but you can also compete in an amateur line-throwing competition or prove you’re strong to finish when you channel your inner-Popeye for a spinach eating contest.
-If you’re looking for a better view of the proceedings, jump on board the Circle Line Spectator Boat ($25, children $12)Read more
+If you’re looking for a better view of the proceedings, jump on board the Circle Line Spectator Boat ($25, children $12).

 Riis Beach’s summer-long shindig is all about laying back with ice cold drinks and getting down to chill music, and for those of us who aren’t in the restaurant or service industry, a chance to be horizontal on the sand on a Monday is too good to pass up.
 Good food, hula hoops, and tunes curated by the Get Summered DJs will likely keep you celebrating longer than you’d planned to.